jechter/boltprompt/README.md

 boltprompt setup-terminal
 ```

-Optional, to try to generate auto complete info for unknown commands using AI:
+Optional, to get suggestions from human language requests using "@", and to try to generate auto complete info for unknown commands using AI:

 ```
 export OPENAI_API_KEY=[your API key here]